GPHAP Program Details

-The Graduate Program in Health Administration and Policy allows students to choose a course of study in health service administration that closely matches their interests and career plans to developments in this expanding field.
+The Graduate Program in Health Administration and Policy allows students to choose a course of study in health care and health policy that closely matches their interests and career plans to developments in this changing field.
 Like many of the graduate programs at the University of Chicago, GPHAP is an interdisciplinary program that draws faculty and students from professional schools on campus–the Booth School of Business, the Harris School of Public Policy, The Law School, Pritzker School of Medicine, and the Crown Family School of Social Work, Policy, and Practice.
 GPHAP students benefit from the alternative perspectives on health care presented by professors and students from the different programs.

 Building upon the core training provided by the participating professional schools, GPHAP prepares leaders in health administration and policy by providing students with additional coursework and practical experience in the health care field.
 Through field placements or internships, students apply theoretical and analytical tools in a practical setting.
 All students must fulfill the core requirements of their respective schools, required courses for either of the GPHAP certificate programs (U.S.-focused or global health), a practicum, and co-curricular activities.
-Students who successfully complete the program will be awarded a Certificate in Health Administration and Policy in addition to the A.M., M.P.P., or M.B.A., or the M.D. or J.D. awarded by their respective graduate schools.
+Students who successfully complete the program will be awarded a Certificate in Health Administration and Policy in addition to the degree awarded by their respective graduate schools.
 GPHAP is a two-year program and not available to one-year AM students.
 It is available to evening-weekend and part-time students who will take longer than two years to complete the program.

 The Graduate Program in Health Administration and Policy (GPHAP) allows students to choose a course of study that closely matches their interests and career plans.
 However, being an interdisciplinary program, we encourage students to broaden their horizons and experience multiple perspectives.
 Doing so gives our students the analytical skills and training that can be applied to real problems in the health care field.